 Looking to the natural world, we’ll find instances of monogamy are few and far between.
 The more likely arrangement revolves around multiple mates.
 And males tend to take the lead on that one.
 After mating with the same female for some time, males typically experience a decline in sexual desire.
 At the same time, their interest in landing new mates spikes.

 Biologists know this as the “Coolidge Effect.”
 The term doesn’t typically apply to human relationships, and that makes some sense.
-Our narratives tend to revolve around instances where a wandering eye does not belong.
+Our narratives tend to conclude that a wandering eye does not belong.
 Of course, sex has a way of muddying those waters.
-And if we roll with our wild side, we might just find that novelty tastes just as good to us as it does our animal brethren.
+And if we roll with our wild side, we might find that novelty tastes just as good to us as it does our animal brethren.

-When investigating the mysteries of reproductive science, two scientists from the College of Wooster uncovered something startling news about male fertility.
-The team landed 21 heterosexual, male volunteers and asked them masturbate to a series of porn flicks over a two-week period.
+When investigating the mysteries of reproductive science, two researchers from the College of Wooster uncovered some startling news about male fertility.
+The team asked 21 heterosexual male volunteers to masturbate to a series of porn flicks over a two-week period.
 The last of the series just happened to feature a new actress.
 And that’s the film that inspired participants to ejaculate at a faster rate with higher volumes of semen and higher numbers of motile sperm.